pmnxis/LambdaTail-HW/README.md

 **Open source IoT node for arcade game**

 The goal of this repository is to make **Rust** + **RISC-V** + **Kicad6** based hardware.
+And IoT node should be published to large number of devices.
+So aimed to manufacture with low-cost with less-BOM.

 ## How works
 Monitor vend side device such as paper or coin acceptor at top connector.
 And then reflect or modify signal to bottom side's connector.